chatasweetie/Rideminder/README.md

 **Description**

-Awesome_Name is a messaging system that will notify user when their transit vehicle is within three blocks of their destination via text message.
+Awesome_Name is a messaging system that will notify user when their transit vehicle is within three blocks of their destination via text message in San Fransico.

 ### Screenshots